Yesterday afternoon, I spoke without thinking about the full

 However, what with all the flourishing of Gift Card and my SoA discount card and the bookseller's nudge about Why Not Choose a Half Price Title?, my itsy-bitsy little Points Card missed being stamped at the till.
 (Still with me?)

 So, yesterday, as I’d be passing, I decided to call in again and claim my red-stamped rights.
-Gradually, as Waterstones Central has pulled itself together again, this smallish two-storey branch in town has become busier and better.

 I could hear faint hammering and sawing sounds overhead.
 Workmen passing purposefully in and out from vans outside.